lspevak/scrumblr/README.markdown

 - rotate card colours on button click - v.
 0.10
 - minor refactoring: use only fonts from local server - v.
 0.11
 - select multiple cards using mouse (click on board and select area with cards) and then press DELETE to remove them - v.
 0.11
+- clone a card using a new icon button on a card - v.
+0.12
 - ...

 ![Extensions and fixes](scrumblr_extensions_2020.png)